dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1225-pushing-plan-dependencies.md

 # Pushing your plan's dependencies

 After completing your plan and setting up your GHA or Gitlab CI, you'll realize that a lot of `Cue` files are present in the `cue.mod/pkg` directory.
-These are the dependencies required by Dagger to run your actions :
+These are the dependencies required by the Dagger Engine to run your actions :

 ```shell
 cue.mod/